 Warlingham Park School’s Forest School is a classroom in the forest and the leaders provide a safe woodland environment with the aim to not only increase their knowledge of the importance of forests and woodlands, but it has also been proven to develop self-confidence, self-esteem, team work, motivation, language skills, pride and understanding of their surroundings.

-Forest school is led by a teacher/Level 3 Forest School Practitioner Mrs Shepherd who is passionate about outdoor cross curricular learning and is pursuing her ambition to teach Forest Schools.
+Forest school is led by our Level 3 Forest School Practitioner Mrs Shepherd who is passionate about outdoor cross curricular learning and is pursuing her ambition to teach Forest Schools.

 During the sessions, children are encouraged to work with others to carry out activities such as: den/shelter building, role-play, exploration, practical and creative skills and tasks.
 These activities are often linked to the work done in the classroom in many subject areas, such as English, history, science etc. Children also have the opportunity to work safely with different tools and experience building a campfire.